bohaz/Capstone-project1/README.md

 ## 🛠 Built With <a name="built-with"></a>

-HTML5, CSS3, Flexbox, Git and Github
+HTML5, CSS3, JavaScript, Git and Github

 ### Tech Stack <a name="tech-stack"></a>